 FOCUS: The shape and structure of skull and teeth are adaptations related to an animal’s food and way of life.
 The teeth and eye placement of carnivores differ from those of herbivores, omnivores, or insectivores.
 Much can be learned about an animal from its skull, for these are the bones that protect the brain and house the mouth, teeth, and sense organs – all of which are critical to its survival.

-Objective: To begin to explore and ask questions about skulls.
+Objective: To begin to explore and ask questions about teeth.

 Materials: Skulls Set, magnifying lenses, paper or journals, pencils.